 A grade of I (Incomplete) will be assigned only if proper arrangements have been made with the instructor prior to the end of the course.
-A contract for incomplete form (available through the student's academic advisor) must be filed by the professor at the time grades are submitted.
+A Contract for Incomplete form (available through the student's Academic Advisor) must be filed by the instructor at the time grades are submitted.
 This contract must be signed by the student and the instructor; however, if the student is only able to contact the instructor by phone, the instructor may indicate this and sign for both.
 If proper contact has not been made by the student, the instructor will assign the grade the student earned without completion of the outstanding course requirements.